GJDuck/e9patch/doc/e9tool-user-guide.md

 * A *memory operand* (see below).
 * A *symbolic address* of the form `NAME`, where `NAME` is any section or symbol name from the input ELF file.
+  Section names can be modified with a `.start` or `.end` suffix, where the latter will point to the end of the section.
   A symbolic address has type `Integer`.
 * A *set* of `VALUE`s, e.g., `{rax,rbx,rcx}`.
 * A *regular expression* delimited by slashes (`/`), e.g., `/xor.*/`,